Window Buying Guide for NJ Homeowners

 Drafts You Can Feel

-Stand near the window in winter or summer.
-If you feel a temperature change, your weatherstripping is failing or the seal between panes has broken.
-Drafts are the most common sign that windows have aged out.
+Stand near the window and run your hand along the edges.
+If you feel a temperature change with it closed, the weatherstripping is failing or the seal between the panes has broken.
+Drafts are the most common sign a window has aged out — and the most common sign the original install never sealed the opening right.

 Foggy or Cloudy Glass